 responsive to social and civic obligations

 able to respond to an ever-changing world

 At Sacred Heart University, we take a holistic approach toward educating the students in our residential facilities by targeting these six characteristics that Sacred Heart University has identified as traits to which each of our community members should aspire.
-The Resident Assistants provide various programs on a regular basis and strive to program around their residents' interests.
-There is ongoing leadership training provided for all residents and Resident Assistants through Leadership Institutes, In-services, Campus Wide programming, and community service activities promoted by the Office of Residential Life and Housing Services.
+The RSAs provide various programs on a regular basis and strive to program around their residents' interests.
+There is ongoing leadership training provided for all residents and RSAs through Leadership Institutes, In-services, Campus Wide programming, and community service activities promoted by the Office of Residential Life and Housing Services.
 Opportunities for involvement and leadership abound at Sacred Heart University!